patchlevel/event-sourcing/docs/pages/UPGRADE-3.0.md

     }
 }
 ```
 ### Events

 #### Normalizer

 The Attribute `#[Normalize]` was removed, use the Normalizer itself instead e.g. `#[IdNormalizer]`.
 Most of the
 Normalizers are now located in [patchlevel/hydrator](https://github.com/patchlevel/hydrator).
+Your own normalizer needs to add the `#[Attribute(Attribute::TARGET_PROPERTY)]` attribute to the class.

 #### Subscription

 In 2.1.0 we introduced the `Projectionist` and after that the continued on working on this system.
 With 3.0 we are
 delivering alot of more feature to this system and it got a complete overhaul as an renaming.
 It's now called
 `Subscription`.
 With this we are pushing our event based system mostly complete asynchronous.
 We are still offering a
 "sync mode" mostly for testing purposes.
 For more information about this have a look in our
 [docs](https://patchlevel.github.io/event-sourcing-docs/3.0/subscription/).

 #### EventBus